-Men's and Women's Health Conferences
+Men's and Women's Health Conferences and Community Health Education

-The PPMH's men's and women's conferences attracted a total of 569 participants.
-In June, the Men's Conference attracted 200 participants.
-The 2023 Men's Health Fair was a screen event that provided prostate cancer screening, blood pressure and glucose check, education on health wellness, and an information presentation with health events.
-The Women's Conference was held in October 2022 with a focus on breast, lung, and colorectal cancer.
-The total cost to the organization for both events was \$22,928.
+The PPMH's men's and women's conferences attracted a total of 543 participants.
+In June, the Men's Conference attracted 150 participants.
+The 2024 Men's Health Fair was a screen event that provided prostate cancer screening, blood pressure and glucose check, education on health wellness, and an information presentation with health events.
+The Women's Conference was held in October and had 393 participants.
+The Women's Conference focused on breast, lung, and colorectal cancer and screenings for cholesterol, glucose, and blood pressure were provided.
+The total cost to the organization for the two conferences and other community health education events was \$37,739.